iAlexanderMoon/labwc/doc/USAGE Compositor - Labwc.md

 * $HOME/.config/menu.xml
 * Root: Primary Left Mouse Click on Screen
 * Custom: Secondary: Right Mouse Click on Screen
+  * Use a labwc-menu-generator to create a launcher for installed applications
 ```xml
 <menu id="root-menu">
   <!-- Make client-list-combined-menu a submenu of root-menu